Skip to content

 Gard

-Domaine de Valbonne in Gard anchors this list upper-capacity range as a 23-bedroom hameau sleeping 56, the largest on-site sleeping footprint of this list's mid-scale properties.
-The 35-hectare protected-forest setting gives the working-domaine a wider land-use range than the typical farmhouse property, and the depth of detail surfaces in coordinated multi-day weekend formats and verified responsiveness patterns. €18,000 starting price reflects the scale + operational-data publication depth.
-The property's 16th-century architecture and protected-forest setting suit couples planning a wedding-photography sequence across multiple landscape styles (forest, vineyard, courtyard, hameau) within a single property footprint.
+Domaine de Valbonne in the Gard is a 23-bedroom hameau sleeping 56, a generous on-site footprint for a mid-scale estate.
+The 35-hectare protected-forest setting gives the working domaine a wider land-use range than a typical farmhouse property, and it runs coordinated multi-day weekend formats with verified responsiveness.
+The €18,000 starting price reflects the scale and the depth of published data.
+The 16th-century architecture and protected forest suit couples wanting a photography sequence across forest, vineyard, courtyard, and hameau within one property.

 Why We Love It